 Kris Hair, Gene Yates

 Severe Risks: SPC Outlooks

-After the big bust for me in West Texas the day before, I woke up in Sherman, TX and headed east towards Shreveport, LA.
-This was the first time I had ever been to Louisiana.
+After the big bust for me in West Texas the day before, I woke up in Sherman, TX.
+Anxious to get back out and try again, I headed east towards Shreveport.
+This trip would be my first time in Louisiana.

 I got into Texarkana right around lunchtime.
 That seemed to be too far north at the time, so I dropped south to Shreveport.
 I hung around the Loves in Shreveport baking in the sun for most of the afternoon.
 I was wishing I had slept in a couple more hours.

 Storms fire way west

 I admittedly was not very good at reading surface maps at the time, and didn’t realize the dryline was lagging far west as compared to the models.
 Storms fired way west near Waco, so I started heading west.